Professor Songlin Feng

 Professor Shyi-Ming Chen

-Distinguished Professor in National Taiwan University of Science and Technology, Taiwan.
-IEEE fellow
+Chair Professor in National Taiwan University of Science and Technology, Taiwan.
+IEEE Fellow, IET Fellow, IFSA Fellow

 Research Areas: Fuzzy Systems, Information Retrieval, Knowledge-Based Systems, Artificial Intelligence, Data Mining, Genetic Algorithms